redBorder/newrelic_rb_plugin/README.md

 #### Version 1.0.1
 ---
-This is a agent for the Redborder platform through NewRelic Custom Plugin environment.
+This is a agent for the Redborder platform through New Relic Custom Plugin environment.

-You can monitor:
+Monitoring:
   - Common resources (CPU, Memory, Packets received, Disk metrics, services by      memory)
   - Druid (Every metrics)
   - Nginx (Status code received)